cpescato/wikipedia/index.md

 ## DURATION
-O.K., so now you have chosen the perfect date for your election to be held.
+O.K., so now you have chosen the perfect date for your election to be held (or not, as there might not be a perfect date).
 But it is not the only parameter to take into account if you want to maximize your chances of being elected.
 Another important point is the duration of the election.
-As Wikipedia elections are public and a discussion between voters happens during the election duration, we can try and identify the duration of the election with the optimal length of time during which you should campaign and hope that after this time your election gets closed.
+As Wikipedia elections are public and a discussion between voters can happen over all of the election duration, we can try and identify the optimal election duration during which you should campaign and hope that after the latter is over your election gets closed.
-We analyse a large variety of durations to get a good grasp on the infuence of this parameter.
+We analyse a large variety of durations to get a good grasp on the influence of this parameter.

 <img src="images/duration1.png" width="600" height="300">

-Let's also check if the different distributions of election durations are different between succeeded and failed elections
+Let's also check if the different distributions of election durations are different between succeeded and failed elections.

 <img src="images/duration2.png" width="800" height="300">

 More than 75% of the elections lasted less than 180 hours, meaning less than 2 weeks.
-In order to obtain a satisfying representation while preserving its meaning and relevance, we will plot the fraction of positive votes for each election with respect to its durations, while only considering elections lasting less than 250 hours.
+In order to obtain a satisfying representation while preserving its meaning and relevance, we will plot the fraction of positive votes for each election with respect to its duration, while only considering elections lasting less than 250 hours for a statistical reason that you do not need to care about as we already did so for you.

 <img src="images/duration3.png" width="600" height="300">

 We can clearly see 2 clusters.
 ELections that lasted close to 250 hours are more likely to have a positive outcome.
 On top of that, elections that only lasted a very brief amount of time, meaning less than 50 hours, are way more likely to end with a negative outcome.
 This repartition seems coherent with the fact that shorter elections are rather unsuccessful.
-This can also be explained by the fact that Wikipedia bureaucrats tend to close elections that cumulate almost only negative votes from the beginning, resulting in short, failed elections.
+This can also be explained by the fact that Wikipedia bureaucrats tend to close elections that accumulate almost only negative votes from the beginning early, resulting in short, failed elections.
+Let's however note that the first mentionned cluster is actually composed of both successful as well as failed elections.
+Managing to extend your election duration will thus not necessarily lead you to success.

 Keep in mind, the fraction of positive votes over the total number of votes is not always indicative of the election outcome.
-Bureaucrats had the power to make an election unsuccessful even if the fraction of positive votes exceeded 0.5.
+Bureaucrats have the power to make an election unsuccessful even if the fraction of positive votes exceeded 50%.
 You might be thinking : *Wikipedia ?
 What about democracy ?
 The voice of the people ?*
-Just to evaluate the frequency of this phenomenon, we are going to visualize that by grouping the elections by durations (in hours, up to second precision) and plotting the fraction of election with a positive outcome for each duration.
+Just to evaluate the frequency of this phenomenon, we are going to visualize it by grouping the elections by durations (in hours, up to second precision) and plot the fraction of elections with a positive outcome for each duration.

 <img src="images/duration4.png" width="550" height="300">

 What does this plot tells us ?
 Well, firstly it seems coherent with the previous one, meaning that longer elections appear to display a higher ratio of positive outcomes than elections lasting a shorter amount of time.
-Among the elections lasting less than 100hours, very few of them had a positive outcome.
+Among the elections lasting less than 100 hours, very few of them had a positive outcome.

-**Conclusion: Give people time to know you, to hear your opinions, and discuss about your program!**
+**Conclusion: Give people time to know you, to hear your opinions, and discuss about your program, increasing your election duration might increase your chances of winning!**

 ## TIME

 Let's now imagine you are in the middle of your election.
-Votes are being casted, votes are being counted, and you are biting your nails, in the middle of all this.
-So many questions are flying thick and fast through your head. *Should I be worried that the first votes are mainly negative ?
-Can tendencies be reversed ?
-Can people be influenced by other people's votes ?* At first sight, this last one obvioulsy applies mainly to the public elections like Wikipedia, but is worth mentioning for all elections : when an important election is coming up, people talk about it and can influence each other, whether it is within a family, a friend group or even through the media !
+Votes are being casted, votes are being counted, and you are biting your nails in the middle of all this.
+So many questions are flying thick and fast through your head. *Should I be worried that the first votes are mainly negative?
+Can tendencies be reversed?
+Can people be influenced by other people's votes?* At first sight, this last one obvioulsy applies mainly to the public elections like Wikipedia, but is worth mentioning for all elections : when an important election is coming up, people talk about it and can influence each other, whether it is within a family, a friend group or even through the media!
-In this next part, we have analysed the evolution of the votes throughout an election for you, with the hope that it would ease your mind and answer your questions.
+In this next part, we analyse the evolution of the votes throughout an election for you, with the hope that it would ease your mind and answer your questions.
 Yes, if it was not obvious yet, we hate a tormented mind.

 Below is a plot representing the average vote with respect to time for all elections, both successful and failed.
-Remember, -1 is a vote against, +1 a positive vote, and a neutral vote takes the value of 0.
 In case you are not sure what this average vote tells you, an average vote over 0 means that, so far, overall more positive than negative votes have been casted and the exact opposite is true for an average vote under 0.

 {% include time2.html %}

 As we can see, a few elections have lasted a very long time compared to the rest, as already discovered beforehand, making it hard to observe any clear pattern at first.
-However, we can see that the longest elections had a positive outcome, which is consistent with our previous analysis in the DURATION part.
+However, we can see that the longest elections had a positive outcome, which is consistent with our previous analysis as well.
-- Only few elections were strongly positive or negative, and those that were lasted only a very short amount of time.
+- Only few elections had a strongly positive or negative tendency, and those that displayed such a tendency lasted only a very short amount of time.
 This tells us that if an election takes a strong tendency from the very beginning, bureaucrats are more likely to consider it a foregone conclusion and close it.
-It might seem understandable, but that yields an open door for you if you have a larger social network !
+It might seem understandable, but that yields an open door for you if you have a large social network and know a lot of people that could vote in your favour!
 Call your friends, your family, your colleagues, tell them to vote for you really quick, and you could have it in the bag.
-Seems too good to be true right ?
-This made us question ourselves if Wikipedia has any mechanisms in place to prevent such a thing from happening?
+Seems too good to be true right?
+It most probably is.
+We believe, or at least strongly hope, that Wikipedia and its bureaucrats have mechanisms in place to prevent such a thing from happening, for the sake of democracy.

-- Also, elections with a very strongly positive vote do exist, but no failed elections has an average vote lower than -0.09.
-This is a good sign, meaning that overall people are more likely to vote in favour than against someone.
+- Also, elections with a very strongly positive final average vote do exist, but no failed election has an final average vote lower than -0.09 which corresponds to about 9% more negative than positive votes.
+This is a good sign, meaning that overall people are more likely to vote in your favour than against you.

 But don't get too confident just yet.
-In fact, we have computed that while 73.6% of the votes are positive, only 44.6% of elections are successful.
+In fact, we have computed that while 73.6% of the casted votes were positive, only 44.6% of elections were successful.
 Yes, you read that right.
 This could be explained by the fact that bureaucrats can close an election at any time, or by the fact that few successful elections regroup a large amount of the positive votes.
 This is possible since duration does not tell us the rythm at which the votes are casted.

-Let's take a closer look at the elections which duration did not exceed the third quartile of the distribution of the durations.
+Let's take a closer look at the elections whose duration did not exceed the third quartile of the distribution of the durations (statistics again, sorry for that but we could not resist, consider it to be about 170 hours if that sounds more understandable to you).

 {% include time3.html %}

-Weirdly, a few failed elections have an overall positive mean votes, they thus have a higher overall number of positive than negative votes.
-However, we could not find any succeeded elections that have an overall negative mean vote, thus a higher number of negative than positive votes with the naked eye.
+Weirdly, a few failed elections have an overall positive average vote, they thus have a higher overall number of positive than negative votes.
+However, we could not find any succeeded elections that have an overall negative mean vote with the naked eye, thus a higher number of negative than positive votes.
 Additionally, many elections have a final average vote very close to zero, correspoding to 50% positive and 50% negative votes.
 Aiming for 50% positive votes for your election will thus not be enough to ensure your success!

 #### Can we observe social network theories?
+#### Or
+#### Are people influenced by other people's votes and can tendencies be reversed

 #### Hearding behaviour and information cascade
 When working with a given social network, it is always of great interest to check if any social network theories apply to the latter.
 Given that the votes casted for the Wikipedia adminship elections are available to future voters before they decide on the vote they will cast, we want to check for the presence, or absence of course, of [**herding behaviour**](https://en.wikipedia.org/wiki/Herd_behavior#Everyday_decision-making).
 However, we quickly realised that the exact effect that one will be able or not able to observe for such an election, is rather an [**information cascade**](https://en.wikipedia.org/wiki/Information_cascade).
 Such an information cascade in this context would mean that, as soon as a certain amount of positive or negative votes respectively have been casted, nearly all of the following casted votes will adhere to the election direction given by this first group of votes.
 Indeed, it is in the human nature to be tempted to do as the others do.
 One might expect to see this kind of behaviour for Wikipedia adminship elections as the latter are public, every voter can thus see the previously casted votes.